Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Methods

 \section{Methods}

 All explosive nucleosynthesis calculations rely on two crucial ingredients: (1) the pre-supernova and (2) the explosion models.
-In this work, we explore the uncertainties related to both ingredients.
-To address the uncertainties related to the pre-supernova model, we adopt sets of progenitors calculated using three of the most popular stellar evolution codes available: \verb|KEPLER| \citep[][hereafter WH07]{WH07}, \verb|FRANEC| \citep[][hereafter LC18]{LC18}, and \verb|MESA| \citep[][hereafter F23]{Farmer2023_Nucleosynthesis_binary}.
-To address the uncertainties related to the explosion model, instead, we compare our results obtained with a realistic neutrino-driven explosion with previous works where the explosion of the same progenitors was induced (by means of, e.g., piston, thermal or kinetic bomb prescriptions) and, in one case, another realistic neutrino-driven explosion.
+In this work, we explored the uncertainties related to both ingredients.
+To address the uncertainties related to the pre-supernova model, we adopted sets of progenitors calculated using three of the most popular stellar evolution codes available: \verb|KEPLER| \citep[][hereafter WH07]{WH07}, \verb|FRANEC| \citep[][hereafter LC18]{LC18}, and \verb|MESA| \citep[][hereafter F23]{Farmer2023_Nucleosynthesis_binary}.
+To address the uncertainties related to the explosion model, we compared our results, obtained with a neutrino-driven explosion, with previous results.
+In these studies, the explosion of the same exact progenitors was manually induced by means of piston, thermal, or kinetic bomb prescriptions and, in one case, by artificially increasing neutrino heating in a different neutrino-driven explosion model.